ipfs/community/guidelines.md

 Do's:
 ```
-users install ipfs on their computers
+users install IPFS on their computers
 users can choose what to broadcast in the DHT
 ```

 Don'ts:
 ```
-the user installs ipfs on his computer
+the user installs IPFS on his computer
 user A can choose if the hash of her newly added file is broadcasted
 ```